embeddings-benchmark/mteb/README.md

 ````

 ### Evaluation split
-We can choose to evaluate only on `test` splits of all tasks by doing the following:
+You can evaluate only on `test` splits of all tasks by doing the following:

 ````python
 evaluation.run(model, eval_splits=["test"])
 ````

+Note that the public leaderboard uses the test splits for all datasets except MSMARCO, where the "dev" split is used.

 ### Using a custom model